 - details of the role and working period;

 - the time period of the proposed engagement;

 - a formal request to vire funding from pay to non-pay budgets, if applicable, or otherwise an explanation of how the costs of the agency worker are to be met.

-Once you have received approval to proceed please contact S.email@example.com in the first instance.
-You will then be provided with a CV Request Form which when complete must be emailed to the SUPC/LUPC TAP Framework suppliers, firstname.lastname@example.org
+You will be provided with a link to the buyers guide which contains a CV Request form for you to complete.
+This must be emailed to the SUPC/LUPC TAP Framework suppliers, email@example.com

 8. Actions Taken to Ensure the Effective Implementation of the new Regulations

 Procurement working in liaison with the Department of Human Resources have put in place the following arrangements with the University’s preferred suppliers of agency workers: